A spectral extremal problem on non-bipartite triangle-free graphs: Concluding remarks

 \section{Concluding remarks}

-Although we have solved Question \ref{ques-ZS} for every $m\ge 258$, our proof requires a lot of calculations of eigenvalues.
+Although we have solved Question \ref{ques-ZS} for every $m\ge 4.7\times 10^5$, our proof requires a lot of calculations of eigenvalues.
 As shown in Figure \ref{fig-LFP}, there are three kinds extremal graphs depending on $m\, (\mathrm{mod}~3) \in \{0,1,2\}$.
 Thus, it seems unavoidable to make calculations and comparisons among the spectral radii of these three graphs.
 Unlike the odd case in Theorem \ref{thmZS2022}, the bound $\beta (m)$ is sharp for all odd integers $m\in \mathbb{N}$.
-For the even case, Theorem \ref{thm-main} presents all extremal graph for $m\ge 258$.
+For the even case, Theorem \ref{thm-main} presents all extremal graph for $m\ge 4.7 \times 10^5$.
+We do not try our best to optimize the lower bound on $m$.
 In addition, for $m\in \{6,8,10\}$, Lemma \ref{lem-L-m} gives $\lambda (L_{m}) > \sqrt{m-2}$.
-Using a result in \cite[Theorem 5]{Wang2022DM}, we can prove that $Y_6, L_8$ and $T_{10}$ are the extremal graphs when $m\in \{6,8,10\}$, respectively.
-In view of this evidence, it is possible to find a new proof of Question \ref{ques-ZS} to characterize the extremal graphs for every$m\ge 12$.
+Using a result in \cite[Theorem 5]{Wang2022DM}, we can prove that $Y_6, L_8$ and $T_{10}$ are extremal graphs when $m\in \{6,8,10\}$, respectively.
+In view of this evidence, it is possible to find a new proof of Question \ref{ques-ZS} to characterize the extremal graphs for every $m\ge 12$.

 The blow-up of a graph $G$ is a new graph obtained from $G$ by replacing each vertex $v\in V(G)$ with an independent set $I_v$, and for two vertices $u,v\in V(G)$, we add all edges between $I_u$ and $I_v$ whenever $uv \in E(G)$.
 It was proved in \cite{LNW2021,Niki2021} that if $G$ is a triangle-free graph with $m\ge 2$ edges, then $\lambda_1^2(G) + \lambda_2^2(G)\le m$, where the equality holds if and only if $G$ is a blow-up of a member of the family $ \mathcal{G} = \{P_2 \cup K_1, 2P_2 \cup K_1, P_4 \cup K_1, P_5 \cup K_1\}$.
 This result confirmed the base case of a conjecture of Bollob\'{a}s and Nikiforov \cite{BN2007jctb}.
 Observe that all extremal graphs in this result are bipartite graphs.
 Therefore, it is possible to consider the maximum of $\lambda_1^2(G) + \lambda_2^2(G)$ in which $G$ is triangle-free and non-bipartite.